MichaelCurrin/dev-cheatsheets/cheatsheets/shell/cross-language.md

+---
-# Cross language shell cheatsheet
+title: Cross language shell
+---
 > How to run a shell command from another language